 The Monteverde butterfly garden is a fantastic place to admire butterflies and learn more about them and other insects.
 Keep reading

 Costa Rica was the first country to realize the value of its biodiversity for the planet, and its economy has been converted into a green economy, promoting eco-tourism.
 As such, the butterfly garden of Monteverde aims at educating the public about the fascinating world of insects before admiring butterflies in four different gardens representing different climates.

 Try to take this short quiz and discover some fascinating fact about creepy crawlers!
 Keep reading

 Millions of years ago, when the isthmus of Panama was formed, it connected South and North America together.
 This lead to animal migrations and a fantastic mix of species that adapted to new environments and fought for survival in the new food chain: the giant ground sloth, which could grow up to 6 meters and weigh 3 tons faced deadly saber tooth tigers.
-Keep reading
+Keep traveling

 The small town of Santa Elena has expanded massively since the Monteverde Cloud Forest gained popularity, and Costa Rica became the destination for biodiversity.
 Hesitating between exploring the very touristy Monteverde Cloud Forest, or the off the beaten path Keep reading